 7. Ant Hill

-Give your preschooler the chance to experience nature while learning about the many ecosystems and food chains out there.
+Give your preschooler the chance to experience nature while learning about the many ecosystemsiXA system that includes all the living organisms that reside and interact in a given environment. and food chains out there.
 Your child will feel like an explorer amidst a new and unknown world and gain the confidence to face unknown challenges.

 - Join your kids to explore the area and locate an anthill.

 - You can also pack a picnic and head out to a nearby park.
 Help your children spread out some bits of the food (like honey, sugar, salt, powdered candy, bread crumbs, shredded fish, etc.) near the anthill.